2025: Review of My Year

 What is the genre?

 Further, each genre of fiction, e.g. romance, science fiction, thriller, will have specific elements which the editor or proofreader will check have been included.
+Or a different feature will have been added which jars with the narrative and trips the reader up.

 Proofreading tips